ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 {: #fortinetvm_ordering-config-license}

 The license model for FortiGate Virtual Appliance offers the following options:
-* **Standard FW**: This bundle includes Stateful Packet Inspection, VLAN Protection and Advanced Logging, Ingress and Egress Firewall Rules, SSL/IPSec VPN Termination, and 24 x 7 support.
+* **Standard FW**: This bundle includes Stateful Packet Inspection, VLAN Protection and Advanced Logging, Ingress and Egress Firewall Rules, SSL/IPSec VPN Termination, and continuous support.
 * **Standard FW + UTM**: This bundle includes all standard firewall services in addition to the Advanced Malware Protection (AMP) service.
 It includes Antivirus, Botnet IP/Domain Service, Mobile Malware Security, FortiSandbox Cloud, Virus Outbreak Protection Service, and Content Disarm & Reconstruct.
 It also includes the Web Filtering, IPS, Antispam, Application Control, and FortiCare services.
 * **Standard FW + Enterprise**: This bundle includes all standard firewall and UTM services in addition to the following services:
     * Cloud Access Security Broker (CASB): This service provides visibility, compliance, data security, and threat protection for cloud-based services.